jayktaylor/mw-discord/README.md

 ## Requirements
 - **Discord webhook URL**: This can be obtained by editing a channel on a server with the correct permissions.
-- **MediaWiki 1.36+**.
-This extension aims to support the latest LTS release. **Ensure you are using the correct branch of this extension for your MediaWiki version.
-The `master` branch includes changes only applicable for the latest MediaWiki version.**
+- **MediaWiki**: This extension aims to always support the [latest LTS release](https://www.mediawiki.org/wiki/Version_lifecycle).
+  - Use the branch that is equal to, or below your version.
+For example, if you are using MediaWiki 1.37, use the `REL1_36` branch.
+  - We do not guarantee support for versions of MediaWiki that are considered end-of-life.
+  - The `master` branch may contain changes that are only applicable to the cutting-edge alpha version of MediaWiki.

 ### Recommended
 - **cURL**: By default, this extension sends requests using cURL.
 If you don't have cURL, you could try setting `$wgDiscordUseFileGetContents` to `true` instead, but this is not recommended.